+The Ethics of Self-Driving CarsThe fields of Philosophy and Software Engineering are not known for being interlinked.
+Sean Mooney investigates why this is changing with the advent of self-driving cars.
 The vehicle manufacturer Volvo is aiming to bring an end to traffic fatalities by the year 2020, and the optimism in this statement is typical of the industry.
 With 1.2 million people across the world dying annually on the roads, it is a bold ambition, but such is the promise of self-driving cars.
 The technology will put an end to fatigued, angry, and careless drivers.
 Computers have surpassed us in calculation and chess; and driving will be no different.

 “The vehicle manufacturer Volvo is aiming to bring an end to traffic fatalities by the year 2020.”In a world where a substantial portion of the cars on the road are self-driving, how we program these vehicles will be of huge importance.
 The code beneath the hood will determine the car’s actions.
 Such decisions cannot be left up to software engineers alone.
 Desirable values should be discussed by society as a whole as the technology will greatly impact our lives.
 All new technology comes with ethical concerns around privacy and the impact on employment, but the stakes are higher for autonomous vehicles: features in the software will cost lives on the roads.

-Autonomous vehicle technology sits at the intersection between abstract philosophy and everyday life.
+“It would seem unjustified to convict a software engineer of manslaughter for a having a bug in their software, even if it did lead to a death.”The correct course of action is to not apply blame to anyone, but in a legal system centred around guilt and intentions, holding nobody accountable feels like an injustice.Autonomous vehicle technology sits at the intersection between abstract philosophy and everyday life.
 Our intuitions will undoubtedly be tested as the pragmatic aspects become more salient.
 Although road deaths will drop considerably, the margin for error is razor-thin.
 Bugs in the software cost lives on the street and the most ethically sanguine course of action will mean little to those who are killed.

 “Autonomous vehicle technology sits at the intersection between abstract philosophy and everyday life.”Whether society is ready or not, the technology is coming and the time to seek clarity on these ethical issues is now.
 As soon as we program the car to preference the life of the driver over hitting a tree, we are admitting that there are right and wrong answers to questions of morality.
 Eventually we will be encoding our ethical framework into technology.